When you learn to see like an artist it's like you've developed a super power.

-It builds your confidence and gives you more freedom to use your creativity.
+It builds your confidence and gives you more freedom to use your imagination and creativity.

-So when you have a photograph that doesn't show your nuthatch the way you'd like, you can change that.
+So when you have a photograph that doesn't show your nuthatch the way you'd like, you can confidently change it.

 You can add light or shadow to areas where there isn't enough.
 Whether you are drawing or painting.

-This is one of those tiny steps that teach you to see like an artist.
-It begins to release more of your creativity.
+This is one of those tiny steps that will teach you to see like an artist.
+So you can begin to release more of your creativity.